SAP-samples/abap-platform-refscen-flight/README.md

 1. Right-click the service definition `/DMO/TRAVEL_U` and choose `New Service Binding` (see [here](https://help.sap.com/viewer/c0d02c4330c34b3abca88bdd57eaccfc/Cloud/en-US/9cda72a7bd9e476b8696f625da404605.html) for additional information).
 2. Create the service binding in your own package and your own namespace.

-To populate the demo content with sample business data:
+To fill the demo database tables with sample business data:
 1. Expand the package structure in the Project Explorer `/DMO/FLIGHT_LEGACY` > `Source Code Library` > `Classes`.
 2. Select the data generator class `/DMO/CL_FLIGHT_DATA_GENERATOR` and press `F9` (Run as Console Application).